kieran6roberts/kieranroberts.dev/src/blog/5-tips-to-level-up-your-react-codebase.md

 1. It has access to data it doesn’t need.
 2. `BlogCard` could mutate the original `blog` object causing side effects.
 Recently while diving into my AWS learnings, I learned about the _‘Principle of least privilege’_ and it applies here.
 Essentially we don’t allow the inner component the chance to do more than it should be able to.
-3. Can lead to more unpredictable rendering behaviour due to React’s shallow comparison of props: [https://react.dev/reference/react/memo#troubleshooting](https://react.dev/reference/react/memo#troubleshooting)
+3. Can lead to more unpredictable rendering behaviour due to React’s shallow comparison of props: [React memo troubleshooting](https://react.dev/reference/react/memo#troubleshooting)
 4. Is less declarative in general.
 5. Might make testing more difficult because there’s more data than required.